 We’ve designed traveling cases for make-up and toiletries before, but never with a full zipper that allows the top to open up completely, giving you easy access to all your necessities.
-We used a fun Team Spirit zipper from Coats.
+We originally used a fun Team Spirit zipper from Coats.
 At 26”, with separating plastic teeth, and in a dozen team color combinations, these zips are long enough, water-resistant enough, and bold enough to fit the bill.
 Open wide, fill to the brim, zip it up, and go!

-For the exterior, we used a pretty cotton laminate from our friends at Cloud9 Fabrics: Woodland Critters in Navy by Ed Emberley.
-You can click here to see all the Cloud9 laminates, then look for them at your favorite online or in-store retailer.
+For the exterior, we originally used a pretty cotton laminate from our friends at Cloud9 Fabrics: Woodland Critters in Navy by Ed Emberley.
+You can click here to see all the current Cloud9 laminates, then look for them at your favorite online or in-store retailer.

 The lining is PUL (polyurethane laminate) so all the surfaces can be wiped clean.
 We recommend white or a similar light color for the lining to make it easy to see what’s inside.

 Fusible foam provides the stability for the sides, top, and bottom; we used Pellon’s Flex Foam.
 This type of soft foam is easy to work with, provides great structure, and gives the entire case a layer of soft padding, which means you can carry glass jars and bottles with confidence.
 It also has a “memory,” so if the case get jostled inside a larger suitcase, it pops right back into its original shape.

 If you’re new to working with laminated cottons (and other sticky stuff), we have a full, step-by-step tutorial with lots of great tips and techniques.
 Take a look prior to starting this project to learn about the best needles (16 Jeans is our favorite), the best way to hold layers in place (we like using Wonder Clips), as well as stitch length, pressing tips, and more.